molgenis/molgenis-emx2/docs/molgenis/use_permissions.md

 Currently we have as standard roles:

-* manager - context: schema.
+* **manager** - context: schema.
 Has permissions to assign roles to users in its schema.
 Can create/change/remove tables and columns (i.e. change the schema)
-* editor - context: schema.
+* **editor** - context: schema.
 Has permission to insert, update, delete rows in tables.
 Can NOT change schema.
-* viewer - context: schema.
+* **viewer** - context: schema.
 Has permission to view data.
+* **count** - context: schema.
+Has permission to count table rows, and to view ontology data
-* aggregator - context: schema.
+* **aggregator** - context: schema.
 Has permission to count table rows (unless <10), and to view ontology data
+* **range** - context: schema: Has permission to count table rows, with a step-size of 10 (e.g. 10,20..120,130 etc.), and to view ontology data
+* **exists** - context: schema: Has permission to see if data exists given certain filters, and to view ontology data

 ## Users can get roles in a schema